ibm-cloud-docs/watson/getting-started-iam.md

 - Authenticate with an IAM token.

-    IAM tokens are temporary security credentials that are valid for 60 minutes.
+    IAM tokens are temporary security credentials that are valid for up to 60 minutes.
 When a token expires, you generate a new one.
 Tokens can be useful for temporary access to resources.
 For more information, see [Generating an IBM Cloud IAM token by using an API key](/docs/account?topic=account-iamtoken_from_apikey).

 - Authenticate with an {{site.data.keyword.cloud_notm}} API key, a service ID API key, or a service-specific API key.